1. The software package is not properly assigned to the user

 To trigger a new token request, delete the file

-In the RealmJoin tray, you might use the Reconnet to Domain or Change Domain Password options to reinstate the connection authentication.
+In the RealmJoin tray, you might use the Reconnect to Domain or Change Domain Password options to reinstate the connection authentication.

 Replaced with Admin Console!

-In “Software” select the required software package.
-At the right you can see which users and groups have been assigned this software package.
-In this example it has not been assigned to any individual user but to 2 groups.
+In Software select the required software package.
+At the right users and groups are visible which have been assigned to this software package.
+In this example, it has not been assigned to any individual user but to 2 groups.
 Assignments for automatic installation are shown in bold letters.